-The total estimated cost to implement this work program is \$614,451.
+The total estimated cost to implement this work program, including the cost to maintain the MCRPC office and staff, is \$818,190.
 The anticipated line item costs are illustrated in Table 2.2, along with a break down between direct and indirect costs.
 Direct costs are chargeable to specific projects and include salaries and non-salary costs, such as materials, services and supplies used directly on projects.
 Indirect costs, which also include both salaries and non-salary costs, cannot be related to specific projects.
 Such costs include general administration, supplies, and equipment costs.
 The indirect charge is added to direct salaries and other direct costs when computing project costs.